Symptoms of Impacted Wisdom Teeth and Treatment

 The oral surgeon, after anesthetizing and sedating the patient, cuts the gum and removes the bone covering the molar during the procedure.
 Then, they remove the tooth, whole, if possible, or in fragments, as the case may require.
 They then stitch the wound and cover it with gauze.

 The professional will indicate any necessary postoperative actions to promote healing, such as rest, cold compresses, anti-inflammatory drugs or antibiotics, and a soft diet to properly recover and prevent complications.

 The patient should go back to the dentist so they can remove the stitches and check the wound a week after surgery.
 Slight bleeding, pain, bruising and swelling in the area, and difficulty opening the mouth are common manifestations after impacted wisdom teeth surgery.

-Moreover, alveolitis, infections, injuries to neighboring teeth, jawbone, nearby nerves, sinuses, or temporomandibular joint are less frequently associated complications and require immediate attention.
+Moreover, alveolitis, infections, and injuries to neighboring teeth, jawbone, nearby nerves, sinuses, or temporomandibular joints are less frequently associated with complications and require immediate attention.

 In addition, consult a doctor ASAP if there’s severe pain that doesn’t go away or numbness or paralysis of the tongue, or problems breathing.